krpfeiffer/krpfeiffer.github.io/cookBook/README.md

 Dark mode is essentially a reverse of the light mode background and foreground color palette.

 ### Features
-* Integration of WP Recipe Maker.
+* Integrates WP Recipe Maker.
 * Post and taxonomy term lists are presented as a grid of cards.
 * Provides subscriber-only extended printing functionality.
 * Provides a dark mode, depending on user browser settings.